ergo-rs/ergo/crates/ergo/README.md

 ## About

-`ergo` is meant to close the ergonomics gap between Rust and Python.
+`ergo` is meant to close the ergonomics gap between Rust and Python by providing a std-alternative library.

 Use cases:
 - Learning